christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 Rosendale, whom you mentioned, was a late‑19th‑century Jewish lawyer and former New York Attorney General.
 He wrote the article celebrating the 1740 Act and the Lopez case as the foundation of Jewish civil rights in America.
 His purpose was explicitly to demonstrate that Jews had been legally absorbed into the white citizenry from the earliest colonial period.
 He can be cited in your paper as evidence of how Jewish legal thinkers understood and commemorated this process.

----

 ## Part III: The Secularizing of the Covenant (1790–1900)

 Purpose: Trace how "white" absorbed the moral authority of Christendom after Christianity ceased to be the unifying framework of American public life.

 ### Chapter 12: The Gap Between Legal Status and Moral Identity – Why the German Did Not Speak for the English in 1750

-This is a short, vivid chapter to dramatize the gap between legal status and moral identity.
+This chapter is a short, vivid chapter to dramatize the gap between legal status and moral identity.

 In 1750, "white" was a legal status, not a moral community.